Home & Decor

 It's also important to note that there's a difference between HDB's fire insurance and home insurance.
 While it's easy to confuse the two, the key difference is in the coverage provided.

-HDB's fire insurance includes coverage for the cost of reinstating damaged internal structures, fixtures, as well as areas built and provided by HDB.
+HDB's fire insurance includes coverage for the cost of reinstating damaged internal structures, fixtures, as well as areas built and provided by HDB in the event of a fire.

 However, it does not cover home contents - this means that your furniture, renovations and personal belongings are not covered.
 This is where home insurance comes in.